 - At-home care helps the NHS who have elderly patients in beds simply because they don’t have a place to go that can provide adequate care.

-These are just a few of the practical benefits you get from live-in care, and here’s an overview of just some of the many other benefits of live-in care:
+These are just a few of the practical benefits you get from live-in care or home care services, and here’s an overview of just some of the many other benefits of live-in care:

 On a day to day basis, those with live-in care can also enjoy many of the things they used to enjoy in life.
 Baking, walks, hobbies, visiting friends, playing board games: there are plenty of life-enhancing activities to be enjoyed when you have a live-in carer.
 They will look for ways to enhance your quality of life alongside providing you with the best possible care in your own home.